 When we apply that same principle back to resistance in other areas of our lives, the result is the same (I mean, the thoughts are at the centre of it, aren't they?).
 The presence of resistance does not mean the absence of solutions.
+If a problem exists, ergo a solution must too.
 We can create the space needed to look for a way past it.

-Remember point one where we said the power was in what you want to be moving 'towards'.
-Focus is key in breaking boundaries that you never thought could be crossed.
-You know where you want to go, so the oh-so-brilliant mind will find solutions for you as you take each step towards what you want, need or are trying to achieve.
+Remember in point one where we said the power was in what you want to be moving 'towards'?
+Focus is the key to breaking boundaries that you never thought could be crossed.
+This is key for you as a leader, just as much for your team.
+When you know where you want to go, so the oh-so-brilliant mind will find solutions for you as you take each step towards what you want, need or are trying to achieve.

 Keep your focus and intention on what you DO want and not what you don't.

 In our 21st century, social media-driven world, we've come to expect that results should be instantaneous.
-When you're setting change in motion and moving past resistance, it will take patience, focus, consistency and time.
+When you're setting change in motion, there will be resistance to move past and it will take patience, focus, consistency and time.

 This is something you practice and get better at.
-Stay open to the ways around it, observe when things work, learn when things don’t go as planned.
+Create a team culture where everyone stays open to the ways around it, observe when things work and learn when things don’t go as planned.
 Keep adjusting your sails.
-Where your attention goes, energy flows so fill up your mind with what's possible, rather than with what's not.
+Where attention goes, energy flows so create a team culture where quizzical minds focus on what's possible, rather than with what's not.

-Encourage your team (or yourself!) to have a pioneering spirit.
+As a leader, encourage your team (and yourself!) to have a pioneering spirit.
 Can't see how you can, where the next turn lies in the road or the solution you're looking for?
-Explore, take a wide angle lens and look again.
-There are often resources all around us.
+Explore, take a wide angle lens, purposefully look from new angles and perspectives that others might have and look again.
+There are often resources and ideas all around us.

-When you start to tackle resistance from the blocks that have been holding you back, it can feel like climbing a mountain.
+When you start to tackle resistance generated by the blocks that have been holding you back, it can feel like climbing a mountain.
 So what do we do when we take on a mountain?
 Prepare.